Harriet Fertik

 • A.B.
 University of Chicago

 Fertik is one of the founding members of Eos, a society dedicated to Africana receptions of ancient Greece and Rome, and serves on its executive committee.
-She co-leads the "Metaphors of Reception, Reception as Metaphor" working group at the Humanities Institute at Ohio State.
+She co-leads the "Metaphors of Reception, Reception as a Metaphor" working group at the Humanities Institute at Ohio State.
 She was previously an associate professor of Classics at the University of New Hampshire and held an Alexander von Humboldt research fellowship at the Humboldt University of Berlin.